For immediate release

 o Community-Based Research: Dr. Winston Husbands, Ontario HIV Treatment Network

 - The 2018 Red Ribbon Award (which is presented annually by CAHR for outstanding service to the cause of research in HIV/AIDS) will be presented to Valerie Nicholson, Elder and Chair, Board of Directors, Canadian Aboriginal AIDS Network (CAAN).

 In addition, a number special sessions will take place including: an overview on the latest in HIV vaccine research; an examination of the microbiome and HIV; the latest news in HIV/HCV co-infection; an in-depth review of women-centred HIV care in Canada; a check-in of the status of impactful community practice; and an update on Indigenous focussed HIV research approaches.

 — 30 —

-It is estimated that 34 million people are living with AIDS.
+It is estimated that 34 million people are living with HIV.
 In Canada, HIV remains a pressing issue with an estimated 2300 to 4300 new infections each year, with certain populations over-represented in the epidemic.
-Over 70,000 Canadians are living with HIV, and many more are at risk of being infected.
+Over 70,000 Canadians are currently living with HIV, and many more are at risk of being infected.

 The Canadian Association for HIV Research (CAHR) is the professional organization for HIV/AIDS research in Canada and by Canadians.
 CAHR is composed of researchers in all disciplines of HIV/AIDS science, for the purpose of improving prevention and treatment with an ultimate goal of eradication and cure.
 The annual CAHR conference is the premier gathering in Canada for those working in the field of HIV, as well as policy makers, persons living with HIV and other individuals committed to ending the pandemic.